AlexShkarin/pyLabLib-cam-control/docs/interface.rst

 - ``Path``: path for saving the frames.
 If the containing folder does not exist, it is created automatically; if the extension is not specified, it is added automatically.
 Note that if ``Add date/time`` is activated, the actual path will be somewhat different.
 - ``Separate folder``: if activated, then the supplied path is treated as a folder, and all of the data is stored inside under standard names (``frames.bin`` or ``frames.tiff`` for main frames data, ``settings.dat`` for settings, etc.) This option allows for better data organizing when each dataset has multiple files (e.g., main data, settings, frame info, background, several split files).
 - ``Add date/time``: if activated, create a unique name by appending current date and time to the specified path.
-By default, the date and time are added as a suffix, but this behavior can be changed in the :ref:`settings file <settings_file_general>`.
+By default, the date and time are added as a suffix, but this behavior can be changed in the :ref:`preferences <interface_preferences>`.
 - ``On duplicate name``: determines what happens if the files with the specified name already exists; can be ``Rename`` (add a numeric suffix to make a new unique name), ``Overwrite`` (overwrite the existing data), or ``Append`` (append the existing data)
-- ``Format``: saving format; so far, only raw binary and Tiff are supported
+- ``Format``: saving format; so far, only raw binary, tiff, and big tiff (BTF) are supported
 - ``Frames limit``: if activated, only save the given number of frames; otherwise, keep streaming data until saving is manually stopped
 - ``Filesplit``: if activated, saved frames are split into separate files of the specified size instead of forming a single large file; this is useful when continuously acquiring very large amounts of data to avoid creating huge files
 - ``Pretrigger``: set up the :ref:`pretrigger <pipeline_saving_pretrigger>` buffer size
 - ``Clear pretrigger``: clear the accumulated pretrigger buffer
 - ``Save settings``: if checked, then in addition to the frame saves a text file containing all of the related information: camera settings, GUI state, frame counters, frame shape and data format, etc. Highly recommended to use.
+- ``Disk streaming``: selects the way of data streaming to the disk. ``Continuous`` is as described in the :ref:`saving buffer <pipeline_saving_buffer>` explanation, with frames being constantly streamed to the disk as quickly as possible while the overhead is stored in the buffer.
+Alternatively, ``Single-shot`` mode does not write data during acquisition, but only starts streaming to the disk after the necessary number of frames has been accumulated (or the saving has been stopped manually).
+Unlike the ``Continuous`` mode, it can not work indefinitely, since its stores in RAM all the data to be saved.
+However, for very high-performance cameras working at >1Gb/s (e.g., Photometrix Kinetix) this mode is more reliable and has lower chances of dropping frames during acquisition.
 - ``Saving``: the main button which initiates and stops data streaming; while streaming, changing of any other saving parameters is not allowed
-- ``Event log``: it is possible to create an additional "Event log" corresponding to the data file, in which various events during the data acquisition are recorded.
-To record a new event, enter it into the edit box and press ``Log event`` button.
-The event is tagged by the global OS timestamp, time since the recording start, and the frame number.
+- ``Record events...``: opens a small window which lets one record various events during data acquisition.
+The events are tagged by the global OS timestamp, time since the recording start, and the frame number.
 The event file is automatically created when the first message is added.
 - ``Snapshot``: :ref:`snapshot <pipeline_saving_snapshot>` saving parameters
 - ``Use main path``: if checked, snapshot image path will be the same as the main image path, just with ``_snapshot`` appended to the end; all of the modifying parameters (``Separate folder`` and ``Add date/time``) are also the same
 - ``Path``, ``Separate folder``, ``Add date/time``: same meaning as above, but applied to the snapshot saving; only active if ``Use main path`` is not checked.